Breast Lift / Mastopexy – Dr Tavakoli’s Philosophy

 Although Breast Augmentation with Implants can to some extent rectify the volumetric problem in an otherwise perfectly shaped breasts, the issues relating to nipple position and excessive skin envelope cannot be addressed.
-This technique best left for very ,mild cases of DEFLATED breasts as showcased in the below Case Study.
+This technique best left for very ,mild cases of DEFLATED breasts as shown in the case studies below.

 Breast ptosis can be classified according to the position of the breast and nipple in relation to breast fold:

 1. Grade 1: Breast is below fold, Nipple-areola at fold

 2. Grade 2: Breast is below fold, Nipple-areola is also below fold

 3. Grade 3: Nipple-areola pointing to the floor

 Breast lift surgery or Mastopexy is therefore designed to return breast shape to a more youthful appearance in 3 ways: